JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `version`

-Get the Colony contract version
+Get the Colony contract version Starts from 1 and is incremented with every deployed contract change

 **Return Parameters**